Measurement of $\gamma$-ray production via the neutron-$^{16}$O reaction using a 77 MeV quasi-monoenergetic neutron beam: Background Estimation

 \subsection{$\gamma$-rays from scattered fast neutron reactions}

 A continuous component remains in the spectrum after subtraction of the non-water background and the off-timing background.
 This is likely due to $\gamma$-rays which are produced from scattered neutron reactions with the surrounding materials, as depicted in the left panel of Figure~\ref{fig:schematic_fastnbkg}.
 Those $\gamma$-rays are expected to come later than $\gamma$-rays which are emitted from the neutron-water reaction by the time between the neutron scattering in water and production of the $\gamma$-ray outside water.
-In the present experimental setup, the delay size is expected to be a few to 10~ns assuming the rescattering point is less than $\sim$100~cm from the water target.
+In the present experimental setup, the delay size is expected to be a few to 10~ns assuming the rescattering point is less than $\approx$100~cm from the water sample.
 Hence the continuous component is predicted to be smaller in the spectrum with the TOF cut selecting faster neutrons.
 To confirm this, spectra from the different timing regions, corresponding to 72$-$77~MeV and 77$-$82~MeV in neutron kinetic energy, are compared.
-The 72$-$77~MeV region is $\sim$3~ns later than the 77$-$82~MeV region in TOF.
+The 72$-$77~MeV region is $\approx$3~ns later than the 77$-$82~MeV region in TOF.
 The result appears in the left panel of Figure~\ref{fig:fastslowspectra} and shows a clear difference in shape between these two spectra, as expected.
-The spectrum with an empty target and the on-timing TOF cut can be used as a template for the continuous background because the $\gamma$-ray source is expected to be the same.
-Accordingly, the spectrum shape should be similar as is schematically shown in the right panel of Figure~\ref{fig:schematic_fastnbkg}.
-To check this the on-timing spectrum with an empty target is compared with the shape difference between the 72$-$77~MeV and 77$-$82~MeV spectra.
+The spectrum with an empty vessel and the on-timing TOF cut can be used as a template for the continuous background because the $\gamma$-ray source is expected to be the same, as is schematically shown in the right panel of Figure~\ref{fig:schematic_fastnbkg}.
+To check this the on-timing spectrum with an empty vessel is compared with the shape difference between the 72$-$77~MeV and 77$-$82~MeV spectra.
 Here the 77$-$82~MeV spectrum is subtracted from the 72$-$77~MeV spectrum with an arbitrary scaling.
-The result is given in the right panel of Figure~\ref{fig:fastslowspectra}, showing shapes of the two are similar.
-Therefore the spectrum with an empty target and the on-timing cut can be used to predict the background spectrum from scattered fast neutrons with proper normalization.
-In the next section, this is used as a template spectrum in the spectrum analysis.
+The result is given in the right panel of Figure~\ref{fig:fastslowspectra}, showing that the shapes of the two are similar.
+Therefore the spectrum with an empty container and the on-timing cut can be used to predict the background spectrum from scattered fast neutrons with proper normalization.
+In the next section, this is used as a template spectrum in the fitting.